share

 • Human errors

-Moreover, clinics may face barriers when implementing interoperability, including the following:
+Moreover, clinics may face barriers when implementing compatibility, including the following:

 • High costs